Frank Bernard Cernik

 Born March 1, 1928

 Frank Cernik was born on March 1, 1928, on a family homestead east of Wahoo, Nebraska.
 He was one of 3 children, the middle child of Frank M Cernik and Bozena “Bessie” (ZIMOLA).
 He grew up on the farm and loved farming.
-Franks says, “he would have been a farmer his entire life until an accident he had when he was 18 years old”.
-He and his brother Ray were picking corn with a corn picker and Frank got most of his right hand cut off.
+Franks says, “he would have been a farmer his entire life until an accident he had when he was 18 years old.”
+He and his brother Ray were picking corn with a corn picker, and Frank got most of his right hand cut off.
 Losing his right hand ended his career as a farmer.
 Frank recalled an incident that happened right after the accident.
-He was laying on the couch and overheard his parents talking in the kitchen.
-They referred to a one arm man in Wahoo and were concerned Frank would end up like him.
+He was lying on the couch and overheard his parents talking in the kitchen.
+They referred to a one-arm man in Wahoo and were concerned Frank would end up like him.
 That sparked a drive to make something of himself.

-He started selling Kirby vacuum cleaners and worked at a packing plant.
-But it was what he did back when he was 14 years old that would be a key to his future.
-He had worked at a roller-skating rink in Wahoo.
-He helped customers put on “clamp” on skates and in return was allowed to skate for free.
+He started selling Kirby vacuum cleaners and worked at a packing plant, but what he did when he was 14 years old would be a key to his future.
+He had worked at a roller skating rink in Wahoo.
+He helped customers put on “clamp” skates and, in return, was allowed to skate for free.

-In 1946 he opened his first skating rink which was a portable rink.
+In 1946, he opened his first skating rink, which was a portable rink.
 The rink included a portable maple floor and was enclosed by a huge tent.
 He moved it to various towns in eastern Nebraska, from Wahoo to Tekamah.
-One summer the tent burnt to the ground, as someone threw a cigarette on top of the tent.
+One summer, the tent burned to the ground, as someone threw a cigarette on top of it.

 Portable Tent Rink

-In 1950, he bought Harker’s Roller Rink in Fremont, Nebraska at 16th and Bell Streets and named it “Fremont Roller Rink”.
-His dad loaned him $20,000 and Frank bought the rink for $40,000.
-Behind the rink was a garage and he and his father-in-law converted it into a small house that he lived in with his family.
+In 1950, he bought Harker’s Roller Rink in Fremont, Nebraska, at 16th and Bell Streets and named it “Fremont Roller Rink”.
+His dad loaned him $20,000, and Frank bought the rink for $40,000.
+Behind the rink was a garage; he and his father-in-law converted it into a small house he lived in with his family.
 The four in the family shared one bedroom.
 The rink was a problematic and unruly mess.
-He cleaned the place up, hired a cop and got rid of what he called “greasers who were causing trouble and fighting”.
+He cleaned the place up, hired a cop and got rid of what he called “greasers who were causing trouble and fighting.”
 Schools would not have skating parties.
-He turned it into a wholesome, family friendly facility.
+He turned it into a wholesome, family-friendly facility.
 He went to school carnivals with a spinning wheel and gave small prizes and free passes to kids.
-The schools started trusting him and started booking parties and business was thriving.
+The schools started trusting him and started booking parties, and business thrived.

-In 1960 he built a rink from the ground up on Military Street in Fremont.
-He named it Roller Village.
+In 1960, he built a rink from the ground up on Military Street in Fremont, which he named Roller Village.
 He also had a drafting table in the basement of the house and worked on a new floor plan and concept for a new roller-skating center.
-He then moved his family to Omaha in 1967 and built Skateland on 108th & Q streets.
+He then moved his family to Omaha in 1967 and built Skateland on 108th and Q streets.

 He implemented strict rules of conduct.
 Blue jeans and hair over the collar were not permitted.
 Business exploded.
 Rink operators from around the country came to visit to see what this guy from Nebraska was doing.
 The rink had many innovations and firsts in the roller-skating industry.